 The Condominium Association may levy reasonable fines for the failure of the Unit Owner or its occupant, licensee, or invitee to comply with any provision of the declaration, the association bylaws, or reasonable rules and regulations of the Condominium Association.

-Traditionally, a fine may not become a lien against a unit unless the Condominium Documents permit for it.
+Per Florida law, a fine may not become a lien against a unit.
 A fine may be levied by the Board of Directors on the basis of each day of a continuing violation, with a single notice and opportunity for hearing before a committee.
 However, the fine may not exceed $100 per violation, or $1,000 in the aggregate.
-If the fine does not ultimately become a lien, a Unit Owner will not be able to sell their Unit until the fine is paid.
+Even though a fine may not become a lien on a unit, a Unit Owner will not be able to sell their unit until the fine is paid.

 Types of Condominium Suspensions In Florida

 When it comes to suspensions, a Condominium Association may suspend, for a reasonable period of time, the right of a Unit Owner, or a Unit Owner’s tenant, guest, or invitee, to use the common elements, common facilities, or any other association property for failure to comply with any provision of the declaration, the association bylaws, or reasonable rules of the association.
 This paragraph does not apply to limited common elements intended to be used only by that unit, common elements needed to access the unit, utility services provided to the unit, parking spaces, or elevators.